Gleyber Torres Player Props: Yankees vs. Cubs

 Gleyber Torres At The Plate

-- Torres has 80 hits to go with a slugging percentage of .411, both of which rank first among New York hitters this season.
+- Torres has 82 hits to go with a slugging percentage of .413, both of which are tops among New York hitters this season.

-- Torres has picked up an RBI in 24.1% of his games this season, with two or more RBI in 14.9% of his games.
-He has also plated three or more runs in two contests.
+- Torres has an RBI in 21 of 88 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.